Spaceinvaderz/miio_gateway/README.md

 ```

 service to enter pairing mode.
-No need to kep original `miio_client` up for 10mins after gateway reboot!
+No need to kep original `miio_client` up for 10 mins after gateway reboot!

 ### Adding sensor to HA